aursalan/webhook-repo/README.md

 - It receives webhook POST requests from the `action-repo`.
 - Validates and extracts relevant event data.
 - Stores structured logs in a MongoDB Atlas cluster.
-- Exposes APIs that allow other services to read the stored data
 - The service is deployed on Render, with sensitive configuration handled via environment variables.

 ## Table of Contents